 d) Adapt Daily: Adjust activities to manage unexpected developments.

-In his book The Effective Executive, Peter Drucker outlines several principles for prioritizing your work.
+In his book The Effective Executive, Peter Drucker outlines several principles on what makes an ideal approach to tasks.
 Here’s one powerful principle – As part of your weekly planning, consciously ask yourself this question about you and your team’s work: “if we did not already do this, would we go into it now?”.
 Use this question to identify activities that are no longer productive, eliminate them, and direct the resources to new opportunities.

-There are so many ways to improve your personal productivity and effectiveness.
+There are so many productivity hacks that can help you get more done while still prioritizing your well-being.
 This article outlines 3 powerful systems/ ideas that you can apply immediately to your life.
-Pick the one that resonates most with you, and build that into your daily routine immediately.
+Pick the one that resonates most with you, and incorporate that into your routine – on a daily basis.
 There’s absolutely no reason/ excuse to wait.

 Remember, the faster you take action, the faster you will learn and see results!